 The sunken courts at the lower levels limit the relationship with the exterior environment evoking feelings of remembrance, departure and reflection.

-Locally available random rubble stones coupled with terracotta roofing tiles instill a tranquil and muted environment, something very apt in spaces like these.
+Locally available random rubble stones coupled with terracotta roofing tiles instil a tranquil and muted environment, something very apt in spaces like these.
 Not only do these materials add texture and warmth to the spaces, but they are also cost effective and time tested.

 The cremation space, the ceremonial path and the spiritual park at Udan respond to deep humane emotions that reflect on life, death, and cremation.
 This project is an attempt to disrupt the societal taboos relating to death rituals through an architectural intervention.
 Where generic cremation spaces are dreary neglected grounds, the thoughtful design of Udan Crematorium is a consolation for the bereaved that their loved ones are definitely “in a better place.”